Training and Capital for Microentrepreneurs in Chile

 - Business skills training

 - Unconditional cash transfers

-In many developing countries, the poor have limited access to financial services that could help them launch small businesses or other entrepreneurial activities.
+In many low- and middle-income countries, low-income individuals have limited access to financial services that could help them launch small businesses or other entrepreneurial activities.
 Researchers partnered with the Chilean Ministry of Social Development to evaluate a micro-entrepreneur training and cash transfer program in Chile.
 They examined the effects of business training and cash transfers on individual employment and income.
 The program increased total employment, income, and positive business practices.

 Context of the evaluation

 The Chilean government launched the Micro Entrepreneurship Support Program (MESP) in 2006 to provide previously unemployed or underemployed individuals with the skills and capital required to generate income through self-employment.1 MESP included one month of administrative and business planning training, followed by three months of mentoring support.
 After completing the training, MESP offered participants CLP 300,000 (US$600)—approximately 4.5 times the monthly poverty line—that beneficiaries could spend on machinery, raw materials, or other inputs.
 Over the duration of the study, the overall Chilean economy experienced high growth rates and decreasing unemployment, meaning the overall economic environment was favorable, which is an important consideration when analyzing results and making policy recommendations.

 MESP affects about 24,000 individuals annually.
 To qualify, one must be over the age of 18, classified by the Chilean government as economically vulnerable, unemployed, or have an unstable job, and benefit from Chile’s national social programs.
 Approximately 95 percent of MESP participants in this study were female, 31 percent had completed only primary education, and 34 percent were unemployed prior to the program.